Countries Agree International Aviation Emissions Pact

 A long journey

 The CORSIA decision comes after ICAO members agreed in 2013 to outline an aviation emissions reduction platform within three years.
 The move also followed hot on the heels of ratification of the new international Paris Agreement on Climate Change last Tuesday.
-(See Bridges Weekly, 6 October 2016) [Editor's note: Bridges Weekly is ICTSD's flagship publication for trade and sustainable development news]
+(See Bridges Weekly, 6 October 2016)

 The Paris Agreement does not cover emissions from either international aviation or shipping.
 Assigning responsibility for tackling emissions from both sectors has long been considered a tricky subject given the cross-border nature of these activities.